TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/faculty.md

 ---
-title: Faculty
+# global predefined variables
+layout: tla_faculty
 permalink: /faculty/
 layout: tla_faculty
-keywords: 'faculty, asian studies'
+# meta-data variables
+title: Faculty
 meta-description: >-
   Our faculty members have studied and taught all over the world.
 They work closely  with our students in small classes.
-published: true
+keywords: 'faculty, asian studies'
+# custom variables
+sidebar: false
 ---
 Our faculty members have studied and taught all over the world.
 They work closely with our students in small classes.